ben-barbier/WP-Splash-Image/readme.txt

 If he navigate on your website, he don't show the splash screen a second time.
 But if he wait 30 minutes with no click, the splash screen come a second time if he returns to the website.

-= I have a problem with others javascripts functions of my theme.
-What can I do for resolve it ? =
+= I have a problem with other javascripts functions of my theme.
+What can I do to resolve it ? =

 Use code `<?php wp_head(); ?>` before your others scripts imports like `<script type="text/javascript" src="<?php bloginfo('template_directory');?>/scripts/jquery.cycle.all.min.js"></script>`.

 = In my blog, nothing happens.
 Idea? =

-Yes, verify if `<?php wp_head(); ?>` and `<?php wp_footer(); ?>` exist in your theme...
+Yes, verify if `<?php wp_head(); ?>` and `<?php wp_footer(); ?>` exists in your theme...
-These two methods are necessary for the proper functioning of WSI.
+These two methods are necessary for the correct functioning of WSI.

 List of plugins not working with WP-Splah-Image :
 * [nivo-slider-for-wordpress](http://wordpress.org/extend/plugins/nivo-slider-for-wordpress/)

-= Sometimes, my splash image is not well centered.
-Idea ? = Yes, verify if "Splash height" and "Splash width" properties are properly filled.
+= Sometimes, my splash image is not centered.
+Idea ? = Yes, verify if "Splash height" and "Splash width" properties are correctly entered.

 = Despite all this information, my problem persists...
 What to do ? =
 1. In the case of an update, try uninstall / reinstall the plugin.